 How Judas Priest Came Into Their Own With ‘Sad Wings of Destiny’

-Heavy metal may have first roared into existence circa 1970, but it was Judas Priest who ushered in the second wave of metal bands.
+Heavy metal may have first roared into existence circa 1970, but this group ushered in the second wave.

 This sophomore album now stands as a widely praised, towering achievement in heavy-rock history.

 How Def Leppard Began Their Journey to Stardom

 They were already being touted among the most promising bands of the New Wave of British Heavy Metal when 'On Through the Night' arrived.

 Top 10 George Martin Non-Beatles Records

 He became history’s best-known producer via his work with the Fab Four.
 But don't underestimate his other contributions.

 The collapse of David Coverdale's former band Deep Purple had been one of the most spectacular of the '70s.

 How ‘This Is Spinal Tap’ Turned Comedy Up to 11